sighupio/fury-getting-started/fury-on-vms/README.md

         type: calico
 ```

-In this piece of configuration, we choosing to install calico as CNI in our cluster from the `fury-kubernetes-networking` core module.
+In this piece of configuration, we are choosing to install calico as CNI in our cluster from the `fury-kubernetes-networking` core module.

 #### Ingress core module